General Information

 Poetry:

-I’ve written 7 books of poems since my wife passed in 2015, starting with Li Po-ems, the book that opened the floodgates.
+I’ve written 6 books of poems since my wife passed in 2015.
 I also include 2 others that compile poems I published individually earlier in my career.
 It’s all here for free, in PDF form from the drop-down menu at the top the page, along with audiobooks for most of them.
 Paperbacks and Kindle versions are available at cost on Amazon.

 Scholarly Books: